Rakhi-Pundhir/6Companies30days/README.md

 **Q-6 (C1q6)**\
 ***Greatest Common Divisor of Strings**
 First we will check if both strings have a gcd or not and for that addition of string 1 to string 2 must be equal to addition of string 2 to string 1 else we return an empty string.In case it is so, then we will simply calculate the gcd of their lengths as they are only repetitions of each other and then return substring of any string with number of characters equal to the calculated gcd.

+**Q-9 (C1q9)**\
+***Number following a pattern**
+We can use stack to solve this problem.Here, we are making splits at each I encountered and then reverse the count for each D.Create a stack of characters and as you traverse the string push a number initialized with 1 into it and increase it by 1 and for each I do the same but also pop all elements from stack and add to the answer string.At last push the number and pop all.